sleak-lbl/weekly-emails/items/powerupgrade.md

-### Planned Power Upgrade & Outage of NERSC Resources Rescheduled for July 9-14
+### Power Upgrade & Outage of NERSC Resources on July 9-14

 To make the improvements required for Perlmutter, NERSC will take two machine room power outages this year.
 The first one, a four-day weekend outage,